DominikTo/stellar-federation/README.md

 * Create a new Heroku application `heroku apps:create`
 * Push to Heroku `git push heroku master`

+> Whenever you want to update, just run `composer update` in your project, commit the updated composer.lock and deploy again.

 ### Configure stellar.txt

 The last step is to bring the `stellar.txt` file in place to tell Stellar clients where to find your federation server in one of these locations: